Sunnyside, Houston: Local government

 The neighborhood is within the Houston Police Department's Southeast Patrol Division, headquartered at 8300 Mykawa Road.
 The Sunnyside Storefront Station is located at 3511 Reed Road.

 The Houston Fire Department Station 55 Sunnyside is near Sunnyside at 11212 Cullen Boulevard at Selinsky Road.
 The station is within Fire District 46.
 The station opened in 1963 in what was then the southeasternmost area in the Houston city limits.
 The station had two facelifts and reopened in June 2000.

 Houston City Council District D covers Sunnyside.
-As of 2008 Wanda Adams represents the district.
+As of 2020 Dr. Carolyn Evans-Shabazz represents the district.
 The city operates the Sunnyside Multi-Service Center at 4605 Wilmington Street.
 The city multi-service centers provide several services such as child care, programs for elderly residents, and rental space.
 The multi-service center received damage from Hurricane Ike.
 In 2010 the city began to establish a community garden at the Sunnyside center to provide area residents with vegetables and other nutritious foods.

 During the 1997 Mayor of Houston election, 99% of Sunnyside voters voted for Lee P. Brown.

 The Houston Health Department operates the Sunnyside Health Center in Sunnyside.